paytonrules/paytonrules.github.io/software-development/_posts/2015-02-13-get-started-today.markdown

 ---
 layout: ebomb
-title: Get Started Writing Tests Now
+title: Write Tests Now
 ---

 Many of you have been generous enough to answer a few questions from me when you sign up for my newsletter, the responses tend to look a lot like this:

 >I'm a software developer and I think TDD is great, but I have tons and tons of legacy code and I don't know how to get started.
 The organization wants to be Agile but they won't test the millions of lines of software already written.
 How do I get started when all this code is already there?

 There's no question that trying to get a huge codebase under test is a daunting task.
 When you look around and see the communities that started with tests talking about fearless refactoring and continuous deployment it's easy to think "We'll never get there!"
-Meeting your schedule, fixing your bugs, and writing new features all while trying new techniques seems impossible.
+Meeting your schedule, fixing your bugs, and writing new features all while adding TDD seems impossible.
 I know, I get it, I've been there.
 The temptation to rewrite the WHOLE thing is strong.

 DO NOT LISTEN!

-I hate to sound mean, but if you couldn't use TDD when you built your current project and you can't use TDD now, then what makes you think you'll get it right on a brand new one.
-You're a beginner, you're gonna screw things up, and now you'll be blaming the tests.
-No start using tests now on your existing code.
+Let me be blunt.
+If you didn't use TDD when you built your current system and you can't use TDD now, then you won't get a brand new system right either.
+Instead you're gonna screw things up and blame the tests.

+Start using tests now on your existing code.
 Here's a few ways to make things simpler.

-### Don't Add Them Now
+#### Don't Add Them To the Old Code

 The first thing many teams do when adopting TDD is to try and add tests to all the existing code.
 This does almost no good.
 It reinforces a bad design, encourages bad habits, takes an enormous amount of time, and prevents very few defects.
+There's no "Drive" in the development here, just a mandate.

 If there is an initiative to write unit tests for everything, end it.
 It's not worth it.

-### Perfect is the Enemy of Good
+#### Perfect is the Enemy of Good

 Any unit testing initiative will run into problems.
 Maybe everybody shares the database so you can't test it.
 Maybe too much of the business logic is in the UI so you can't test that.
 Maybe everything depends on a JSON server running.
 Really there's any number of problems you could run into that prevent unit testing, all of which are probably solvable but not necessarily in a reasonable time frame.